nathanwince/Task-Manager/README_backend.md

 This guide will help you set up and run the backend of the Task Manager App using FastAPI, SQLAlchemy, and MySQL.

-# Step 1: Clone the Repository
+# Step 1: Clone the Repository (IGNORE THIS STEP IF PULLED FROM GITHUB DESKTOP)
 git clone https://github.com/nathanwince/Task-Manager.git
 cd Task-Manager
 # Check out main branch and pull it